+332 RECEPTION BY BIG MAN AND HAIRY HORN.

-52 "Ohheenaw or Big Man, a Chayenne taken prisoner by the Mandans, who adopted him; he now enjoys first consideration among the tribe," L. and C., p.
+"Ohheenaw or Big Man, a Chayenne taken prisoner by the Mandans, who adopted him; he now enjoys first consideration among the tribe," L. and C., p.
 182; otherwise Oheenaw and Ohhaw: see also pp. 184, 185, 205, 236, 241.

-53 Sic-meaning Hugh McCracken, who has been already noted in this chapter, p.
+Sic-meaning Hugh McCracken, who has been already noted in this chapter, p.
 301: see also L. and C., p.
 1184, where the present passage is quoted verbatim, and pp. 178, 187, where Lewis and Clark speak of this man, whom they call Mr. M'Cracken and Hugh M'Crachen.
 "V. and D." are Vaudry and Ducharme; compare the party of seven named on p.
-304.
+304. were treated with a very palatable dish of pounded peas and parched corn; but it is customary for invited guests, on leaving, to present the master of the hut with a few inches of tobacco, for which he always appears very thankful.
+We paid a visit to Gros Blanc, whom we had slighted in not taking up our residence in his hut, and who kept the flag flying in honor of our arrival until sunset.
+However, we made him ample amends, and presented him with some tobacco, ammunition, etc., as a remuneration for assisting us over.
+He appeared highly pleased with the presents, but said he would have been very happy to have accommodated at least some of our party.

-We found in this village a Canadian named [René] Jussaume,54 who accompanied Captains Clark and Lewis the ensuing autumn to Washington on their return from their voyage to the Pacific Ocean, as interpreter for the Mandane chief, Gros Blanc.
+We found in this village a Canadian named [René] Jussaume, who accompanied Captains Clark and Lewis the ensuing autumn to Washington on their return from their voyage to the Pacific Ocean, as interpreter for the Mandane chief, Gros Blanc.
 This man has resided among the Indians for upward of 15 years, speaks their language tolerably well, and has a wife and family who dress and live like the natives.
-He retains the outward appearance of a Christian, but his principles, as far as I could observe, are much worse than those of a Mandane: he is possessed of every superstition natural to those people, nor is he different in every mean, dirty trick they have acquired from intercourse with the set of scoundrels who visit these parts-some to trade and others to screen themselves from justice, as the laws of their own country would not fail to punish them for their numerous offenses.
+He retains the outward appearance of a Christian, but his principles, as far as I could observe, are much worse than those of a Mandane ; he is possessed of every superstition natural to those people, nor is he different in every mean, dirty trick they have acquired from intercourse with the set of scoundrels who visit these parts-some to trade and others to screen themselves from justice, as the laws of their own country would not fail to punish them for their numerous offenses.

 Soon after our arrival a great uproar was occasioned by the unexpected visit of six Pawnees from their own village, about 60 leagues below on the same river.
 They had been sent on an embassy to treat for peace.
-It appears that last spring some of these people accompanied a war party of Sioux 60 who came here and killed five Mandanes; the latter, in company with the Big Bellies, soon returned the visit; and not finding the Sioux, on their return killed two Pawnees.
+It appears that last spring some of these people accompanied a war party of Sioux who came here and killed five Mandanes; the latter, in company with the Big Bellies, soon returned the visit; and not finding the Sioux, on their return killed two Pawnees.
 But as this did not satisfy them, they informed the Pawnees that they might expect a more formal visit the ensuing fall; that both Mandanes and Big Bellies were determined to exterminate every Pawnee they could find, and lay their villages even with the ground.
 To avoid this storm, the latter had thought prudent to thus sue for peace before it was too late.

-54 Of whom much is said in L. and C., as on pp. 180, 181, 189, 232, 1178, 1184, which see.
+&lt;sup>54 Of whom much is said in L. and C., as on pp. 180, 181, 189, 232, 1178, 1184, which see.

-55 Compare the Sioux raid noted by L. and C., Nov.
+&lt;sup>55 Compare the Sioux raid noted by L. and C., Nov.
 30th, 1805, at p.
 204.